amineHY/AI-LAB/README.md

     	- pandas
     	- and more

-## Install AI-lab
+## USAGE

-First, you must have `docker-ce` installed on your machine to be able to use the pre-configured development environment.
+To install AI-lab you must have `docker-ce` installed on your machine to be able to use the pre-configured development environment.
 To do that, simply follow the steps to install [docker for Ubuntu](https://docs.docker.com/install/linux/docker-ce/ubuntu/), or select the suitable version depending on your OS.

 * Pull AI-lab from Docker Hub